Presidential Farewell Ceremony

-The United States Air Force Band rehearse for the farewell ceremony honoring President Donald J. Trump at Joint Base Andrews, Md., Jan.
+President Donald J. Trump holds up his fist during farewell ceremony at Joint Base Andrews, Md., Jan.
 20, 2021.
+This is Trump’s official goodbye after serving as the commander-in-chief for four years.
 (U.S. Army photo by Sgt.
 Kevin M. Roy)

 |Date Taken: